py-why/EconML/doc/spec/estimation/dml.rst

     .. testcode::

-        from econml.dml import LinearDMLCateEstimator
+        from econml.dml import LinearDML
         from sklearn.preprocessing import PolynomialFeatures
         poly = PolynomialFeatures(degree=2, interaction_only=True, include_bias=False)
-        est = LinearDMLCateEstimator()
+        est = LinearDML()
         T_composite = poly.fit_transform(T)
         est.fit(y, T_composite, X, W)
         point = est.const_marginal_effect(X)
         est.effect(X, T0=poly.transform(T0), T1=poly.transform(T1))

-    If your treatments are too many, then you can use the :class:`.SparseLinearDMLCateEstimator`.
+    If your treatments are too many, then you can use the :class:`.SparseLinearDML`.
 However, this method will essentially impose a regularization that only a small subset of them has any effect.

 - **What if my treatments are continuous and don't have a linear effect on the outcome?**